Related Content

 UK residents should also note that Eurostar reservations will only be valid when making one outward journey and return journey from and to the UK.

-So if you were to follow an itinerary which involves heading back to the UK and then, for example, heading off later for a few days to travel around The Netherlands, you would have to choose between:
+So if you were to follow an itinerary which involves heading back to the UK and then, for example, heading off later for a few days to travel around The Netherlands, you wouldn't be able to use the pass on the Eurostars on the second trip to the Netherlands.

 hand-money